-``Christian bigots out of our city!″ cried Josh Trenter, who was hauled away by police after allegedly tossing a blueberry pie during Monday’s ``Come Out of Homosexuality″ event.
-He and another member of a gay rights group were cited for battery and released.
+``Christian bigots out of our city,″ cried Josh Trenter, who was hauled away by police after allegedly tossing the pie.
+He and another member of his gay rights group were cited for battery and released.

-Declaring that ``God loves you and so do I,″ Falwell, who appeared via satellite, told the audience of about 60 that ``just as people can come out of the closet, so can people choose to come out against a sinful lifestyle.″
+``God loves you and so do I,″ Falwell told the audience. ``Just as people can come out of the closet, so can people choose to come out against a sinful lifestyle.″

-The presentation was designed ``to reach out to the homosexual community in a spirit of love,″ said Allen Wildmon, a spokesman for the American Family Association, a conservative Christian group that sponsored the event with Falwell, the former leader of the now-defunct Moral Majority.
+The presentation was designed ``to reach out to the homosexual community in a spirit of love,″ said Allen Wildmon, a spokesman for the American Family Association, a conservative Christian group that sponsored the event with Falwell.
+Wildmon is the brother of the association’s founder, Donald Wildmon.